jonny-rimek/wowmate/services/upload/convert/normalize/README.md

 - [ ] add tests
 - [ ] reimplement strings.Split that accepts strings as a pointer
 - [ ] rename KeyUnkown1 to KeyChests
+- [ ] drop advanced combat logging field and column, it has to be 1
 - [ ]
 - [ ]